morousg/CUDALearning/CUDAMemPatterns/README.md

 Quite different strategies should be applied to reduce columns or rows, or to reduce blobs defined by several ROI's.

+In general, what should one do with scalar values?
+This values can be generated on Device memory.
+Therefore they should be passed as a pointer to the next kernel, to avoid latencies.
+The operation structs, should some how support the usage of an scalar in a gpu pointer.
+Probably, the easyest is to create another struct, and overloaded corresponding device functions, operating with it.

 ## Results

 Note: dates in european format DD.MM.YYYY